 And what about the curious title of the piece — “Habeyssée”?

 At first blush, it certainly looks and seems exotic — to such a degree that Schmitt’s biographer Yves Hucher speculated that the music was inspired by an Eastern legend.
+As well, Jean Poueigh, (Octave Séré), the composer and music critic of Revue des Deux Mondes stated came to the same conclusion in his review of the premiere performance of the orchestral version of the piece in March 1948:

-It’s when one looks closer that another explanation emerges.
 Habeyssée is actually a clever way of presenting the first three letters of the alphabet — ABC.

-When we consider that the suite is in three movements marked simply “A”, “B” and “C”, along with Schmitt’s penchant for double meanings and employing puns in the titles of his compositions (there are numerous examples), this “ABC” seems to be a more probable explanation of the title than any elusive “Islamic lore.”
+When we consider that the suite is in three movements marked simply “A”, “B” and “C”, along with Schmitt’s penchant for double meanings and employing puns in the titles of his compositions (there are numerous examples), this “ABC” seems to be a more probable explanation of the title than any elusive “Eastern lore.”

 A. Assez animé — in the form of a scherzo, the first movement abounds with counterpoint melodies and syncopated rhythmic patterns.